netzero-labs/netzero-labs/docs/tesla/2025-08/GridChargingIssue.md

 # Updates

-- **Update Aug 7, 2025 8:35 PM UTC**: Grid Charging issue appears to be resolved, we are monitoring it and waiting for confirmation from Tesla.
+- **Update Aug 7, 2025 8:35 PM UTC**: Grid Charging issue is resolved, we are monitoring it and waiting for confirmation from Tesla.

 - **Update Aug 7, 2025 7:20 AM UTC**: Tesla informed us the Grid Charging change was not intentional, and they are investigating the cause.